Samagra-Development/Samagra-Website/src/pages/team/index.md

       across industries.
 His long-standing motivation to assist governments in maximizing impact while working at the grassroots level towards societal change brought him to Samagra.
-Siddhant is the Program Coordinator of the KONNECT team in Odisha and manages its daily operations.
+Siddhant is the Program Coordinator of the Krishi SAMRIDHI team in Odisha and manages its daily operations.
     image: /img/siddhant_7522.jpg
     linkedInProfile: https://www.linkedin.com/in/siddhant-agarwal-774a6b122/
     name: Siddhant Agarwal
-    project: KONNECT
+    project: Krishi SAMRIDHI
   - bio: >-
       Simran holds a Master's degree in Economics from the Delhi School of Economics and a Bachelor's degree in the same from Lady Shri Ram College